Red Terror I World War I, I Wars of Independence

 The former USSR State Security Committee (commonly known as Cheka) building is open for visitors.
 Here chekists imprisoned, interrogated and murdered Latvian citizens who were considered opponents by the occupation regime.
 There is also an exhibit from the Latvian Occupation Museum on the activities of Cheka in Latvia.
 Guided tours of the prison cells, corridors, basement and courtyard are available.
 The house was built in 1911 and it is one of the most beautiful buildings in Riga.
 Called the ‘Corner House’ by the people, it was the scariest symbol of the Soviet occupation regime in Latvia, and also one of the pillars of power of the USSR.
 Cheka operated from the Corner House during the occupation from 1940 to 1941 and then again from 1945 to 1991.
 Tens of thousands of Latvians were affected by direct political persecution.
 The fight against enemies of Soviet rule continued also after World War II.
 Cheka’s approach towards its operation slightly changed after Stalin’s death.
 Physical torture was replaced by psychological terror.
 The majority of Cheka agents were Latvians (52%).
 Russians were the second largest group – 23.7%.
 60.3% of the agents were not members of the Communist Party.
 26.9% of the agents had higher education.
 The system was designed in a way to involve local people and thus have greater control over the society.
 Staff documents and service records are located in Russia.
 And these materials have not been made available to Latvian authorities and researchers.

-Monument to the fallen heroes of Gulbene parish in Latvia
+Monument to the fallen heroes of Gulbene parish for the freedom of Latvia

 Located in the historical center of Gulbene, opposite the Gulbene Evangelical Lutheran Church.

-Monument to the victims of the riots of 1905, members of the Gulbene congregation who fell in the First World War and the Latvian War of Independence, and the victims of the Maliena tribunal.
-The monument was designed by E. Ābeltiņš and was unveiled in 1929 in front of the Gulbene Evangelical Lutheran Church.
-After the Second World War, a five-pointed star was placed on the monument, then - on its foundations - a plaster image of a Soviet soldier was painted in bronze, and a cemetery of fallen Soviet soldiers was erected behind the monument.
-When the new cemeteries of Soviet soldiers who died in World War II were opened in Spārīte Park in 1969, the remains of the fallen were transported there, but the site of the monument was leveled with the ground.
-In the autumn of 1989, the foundations of the monument were excavated and the capsule with the text built into them in 1928 was excavated.
+Monument to the victims of the 1905 riots, the members of the Gulbene congregation who fell in World War I and the Latvian War of Independence, and the victims of the Maliena Tribunal.
+The monument was designed by E. Ābeltīns and was unveiled in 1929 opposite the Gulbene Evangelical Lutheran Church.
+After World War II, a five-pointed star was placed on the monument, then - on its base - a plaster image of a Soviet soldier painted in bronze, and a cemetery for fallen Soviet soldiers was established behind the monument.
+When in 1969 the new cemetery for Soviet soldiers who fell in World War II was opened in Spārīte Park, the remains of the fallen were transferred there, but the site of the monument was leveled with the ground.
+In the autumn of 1989, the foundations of the monument were excavated and the capsule with the text, which had been walled in them in 1928, was brought out.
 The monument was restored in 1992 (sculptor O. Feldbergs).

-Between December 24, 1918 and May 31, 1919, when the 1st (4th) Valmiera Infantry Regiment liberated Gulbene from the Bolsheviks, the Maliena (Vecgulbene) Revolutionary War Tribunal and Workers' Club were located in the church.
-It stood out for the severity of its decisions and the high number of death sentences, often for minor offenses, in which 349 cases were investigated and 606 people were charged.
+Between December 24, 1918 and May 31, 1919, when the 1st (4th) Valmiera Infantry Regiment liberated Gulbene from the Bolsheviks, the church housed the Maliena (Vecgulbene) Revolutionary Military Tribunal and Workers' Club.
+Its activities were notable for the severity of its decisions and the large number of death sentences, often for minor offenses - 349 cases were investigated, in which 606 persons were accused.

 Cattle wagon used for deportations – museum at Skrunda train station